TomsBirze/Bookstore-UI/README.md

 Before running the application, make sure you have the following prerequisites:

 Node.js and npm installed on your machine.
-A running backend server that exposes the required API endpoints.

 Follow these steps to set up and run the application:

 1. Clone this repository to your local machine:   ```git@github.com:TomsBirze/Bookstore-UI.git```